 For me, I do not have any advantage in having the Premium or Metal accounts.
-You can find the details of the three accounts on Revolut.
 It seems like most people will have enough with the Standard account.

-So, overall, Revolut has many more features than TransferWise.
+So, when comparing TransferWise vs Revolut, Revolut has many more features than TransferWise.
 However, I am not sure these features will appeal to everybody.
 I think it is good that TransferWise focuses on doing one single thing very well rather than trying to do everything at once.
 Having more features does not mean it is better if you do not use them.

 Both services have different limits.
 For my usage, I never hit any of the limits.
 But if you plan to rely on either TransferWise or Revolut heavily, you need to be aware of these limits.

 Let’s start with European customers.
 European customers can withdraw 1000 GBP per withdrawal, 1500 GBP per day, and 4000 GBP per month.
-For online purchases, they can purchase for a maximum of 10’000 GBP per day or 30’000 GBP per month.
+They can purchase for a maximum of 10’000 GBP per day or 30’000 GBP per month for online purchases.
 U.S. customers have smaller limits.
 They can withdraw 1000 USD per day and 4000 USD per month.
 And they can pay online for 2000 USD per day and 10’000 USD per month.

 Revolut has a more straightforward system for limits.
 Indeed, you can withdraw a maximum of 3000 GBP per day.
 And you can transfer a lot of money with Revolut.
 The daily limit on Revolut is 100’000 GBP.
 And the weekly limit is 250’000 GBP.

 Revolut has much higher limits than TransferWise.
 Moreover, their system is much simpler.
 However, for most users, the limits of TransferWise should be more than sufficient.